Mercedes McNab: Career

 McNab went on to guest star in shows including Psych and Supernatural.
 In 2007, she appeared in a lead role in the slasher movie Hatchet, directed by Adam Green.
-She briefly appeared in the 2010 sequel Hatchet 2 and afterward starred in a number of direct-to-DVD horror movies such as Dark Reel and Thirst, as well as the TV-movie Vipers alongside Tara Reid.
+She briefly appeared in the 2010 sequel Hatchet II and afterward starred in a number of direct-to-DVD horror movies such as Dark Reel and Thirst, as well as the TV-movie Vipers alongside Tara Reid.

 McNab was the cover model for and was featured in a nude pictorial in the November 2006 issue of Playboy magazine.
 She was also featured in the FHM magazine's January 2004 USA issue.

+McNab retired from acting in 2011.

 Personal life

 McNab and real-estate developer Mark Henderson married on May 12, 2012, in La Paz, Mexico.
 The couple have two children, a daughter and a son.

-She has not acted professionally since marrying.
+She has not acted professionally since getting married.